inet-framework/inet/doc/src/users-guide/ch-visualization.rst

 Visualizing Network Path Activity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With INET simulations, it is often useful to be able to visualize
-network traffic.
-INET offers several visualizers for this task,
-operating at various levels of the network stack.
-In this showcase, we
-examine :ned:`NetworkRouteVisualizer` that can provide graphical
-feedback about network layer level traffic.

-Network path activity can be visualized by including a
+Network layer traffic can be visualized by including a
 :ned:`NetworkRouteVisualizer` module in the simulation.
 Adding an
 :ned:`IntegratedVisualizer` module is also an option, because it also
 contains a :ned:`NetworkRouteVisualizer` module.
 Network path activity